fredshincode/udacity-project4/README.md

 1. Go to github.com.
 2. Create a new repository and make a readme file.
 3. Add a new branch gh-pages and set it default.
+Deleted master branch for convenience.
 4. Upload my website file and go to setting to see my github page url.